Let’s Protect The Great Barrier Reef

 Cotton On Foundation X Citizens of the Great Barrier Reef

-This May, 100% of proceeds of Cotton On Foundation products and donations in the US will support Citizens of the Great Barrier Reef to deliver reef research and in-water conservation.
+This September, 100% of proceeds of Cotton On Foundation products and donations in Australia and New Zealand will support Citizens of the Great Barrier Reef to deliver reef research and in-water conservation.
 With your contribution, we will support Citizens of the Great Barrier Reef to deliver a conservation model that focuses on community, innovation, and knowledge sharing.

 Citizens of the Great Barrier Reef is people-powered reef conservation.
 Consisting of Traditional Owners, conservationists, scientists, tourism operators, divers, sailors, corporations and everyday citizen scientists from across the globe who are committed to maintaining thriving reefs.

 “Cotton On Foundation is helping Citizens of the Great Barrier Reef bring together a unique collective of Traditional Owners, scientists and tourism operators and to help deliver in-water conservation on one of the great natural wonders, the Great Barrier Reef.
 Together with the Cotton On Foundation, we can mobilize the new-generation of citizen scientists to scale up conservation to a level never seen before.” — Andy Ridley, CEO, Citizens of the Great Barrier Reef